You may have to wait before your payments start.

 Read more about the seasonal work preclusion period.

-If you move to an area with less jobs, a 26 week non-payment period may apply.
+If you move to an area with fewer jobs, a 26 week non-payment period may apply.

 If you’ve recently arrived as a resident in Australia, you may have to wait to get payments or concession cards.